jp-embedded/tesla-cron/README.md

 $python3 auth.py
 ```
 ### Carnot
-If you want to use carnot for future price predictions, add an account at carnot.dk to generate an apikey.
+If you want to use carnot for future price predictions, create an account at carnot.dk to generate an apikey.
 Add this apikey co config.inc.
 Carnot will try to predict prices about a weak ahead.
 Without Carnot, future prices are known for only about a day ahead.

 ### Building & testing